xXleowXx/gitlab-charts/doc/installation/migration/minio.md

 1. Use this information to configure object storage in `/etc/gitlab/gitlab.rb` file of Omnibus GitLab package-based deployment, as detailed in the [docs](https://docs.gitlab.com/ee/administration/uploads.html#s3-compatible-connection-settings).

+   NOTE: **Note:**
-   **Note:** For connecting to the MinIO service from outside the cluster, the MinIO host URL alone is enough.
+   For connecting to the MinIO service from outside the cluster, the MinIO host URL alone is enough.
 Helm charts based installations are configured to redirect requests coming to that URL automatically to the corresponding endpoint.
 So, you need not set `endpoint` value in your